-NVMe is a new flash storage protocol set to revolutionise the performance of storage in servers and storage arrays, but for storage suppliers to incorporate NVMe and its benefits into products is not a straightforward matter.
-The challenges include dealing with new I/O bottlenecks at the hardware level and the implementation...
+NVMe is a flash storage protocol set to revolutionise the performance of storage in servers and storage arrays, but for storage suppliers to incorporate NVMe and its benefits into products is not a straightforward matter.
+The challenges include dealing with I/O bottlenecks at the hardware level and the implementation of a protocol...

 So, where have the big five storage suppliers got to in adoption of NVMe?

 Traditional SAS and SATA storage interfaces were designed in a time of spinning media and have limitations on I/O performance within their design that reflect this.

 This performance overhead didn’t really matter with spinning disk HDDs, because access times to the physical platter were so long.
 However, with the move to NAND flash, the overhead inherent in the use of SAS or SATA becomes more prominent.